vinothvino42/vinothvino42/README.md

 ### Hi there 👋

 This is Vinoth, I am a Software Engineer with experience in building mobile applications using Flutter.
 I love to collaborating with talented people and being inspired.
-If you have an idea to create interesting projects then I'd like to hear from you.

-- 🔭 I’m currently working on a Todo app using Flutter
+- 🛠 Building a Digital Products
-- 🌱 I’m currently learning Flutter and Data Structures & Algorithms
+- 👨🏻‍💻 I’m currently learning Flutter and UI/UX Design
 - 👯 I’m looking to collaborate on any open source flutter project
 - 🖥 I used to write answers in StackOverflow
 - 💬 Ask me about Flutter | Native iOS